asimonovik/makedonija/README.md

 North Macedonia is a member of the United Nations and World Trade Organization (WTO).
 It joined NATO on 30 March 2020.[13]
 Since December 2005, it is a candidate for joining the European Union.[14]

 The language spoken by the majority of the population is Macedonian.
 Albanian is also spoken by the Albanian minority (25%) living in the country.
 North Macedonia has two official languages, Macedonian and Albanian (since 2019).
+Alexander the Great's Empire
+The Ancient Greek kingdom of Macedonia was just hundreds of small, independent, city-states.
+One example of a city state is Illyria.
+They sometimes merged together, but not often.
+One city-state that grew over time was the kingdom of Macedon.
+The Greek kingdom of Macedon is best known for Alexander the Great.
+He invaded and controlled the Middle East (excluding Arabia),Turkey, Greece, Egypt, Afghanistan, Pakistan, and the Gujarat state of India.[17]
+However, when Alexander died in 323 BCE, at the age of 33, he lost his vast empire.
+The empire was divided into 5 countries, Lysimachia (Macedon), Cassander (Northern Greece), the Antigonid Empire (Turkey, Syria, Lebanon, Israel, Southern Greece), the Ptolemaic Empire (Egypt), and the Seleucid Empire (Iraq, Iran, Afghanistan).[18]